 05 of 07

-A quickly growing company, Medtronic has frequent job openings but low turnover.
+A quickly growing company, Medtronic, the world's largest medical device company, has frequent job openings but low turnover.
 They also offer generous salaries with the average hourly worker earning $45,000 per year.
-Fortune also notes that Medtronic shares with their employees inspirational stories from the patients who have benefited from Medtronic devices.
+Fortune also notes that Medtronic shares inspirational stories from patients who have benefited from Medtronic devices with their employees.

 06 of 07

-Nike offers paid sabbaticals and a job sharing program.
-They employ a large percentage of minorities and women, making it a diverse place to work.
+Nike, the sportswear and sneaker behemoth, has its world's largest distribution center in Memphis.
+The company offers paid sabbaticals and a job-sharing program, and also employs a large percentage of minorities and women, making it a diverse place to work.
 The company also offers an in-house fitness center and child care.
 In addition, some employees can take advantage of a compressed workweek or telecommuting options.

 07 of 07